sousaivan99/vue-window-bridge/README.md

   // State
   childWindow,          // Ref<Window | null> - Reference to the child window
   isChildWindowOpen,    // Ref<boolean> - Whether child window is open
-  receivedData,         // Ref<any> - Data received from child window
+  receivedData,         // Ref<any> - Data received from other window (parent or child)

   // Methods
   openWindowOnSecondMonitor, // (path: string) => Promise<Window | null>
-  sendDataToParent,     // (data: any) => void
-  closeChildWindow,     // () => void
-  isChildWindow,        // () => boolean
+  sendDataToParent,     // (data: any) => void - Send data from child to parent sendDataToChild,      // (data: any) => void - Send data from parent to child closeChildWindow,     // () => void isChildWindow,        // () => boolean
   requestFullscreenForSelf, // () => void